top of page

 Author, Advocate, Speaker & Military Reporter

-D.V./Rape & Ritual Abuse Victim/Survivor
+D.V., Rape and Ritual Abuse Victim/Survivor

 Memoir: BONSHEÁ Making Light of the Dark

-"A victim's first scream is for help; a victim's second scream is for justice." - Coral Anika Theill, BONSHEA Making Light of the Dark
+"A victim's first scream is for help; a victim's second scream is for justice.”

 * * .* * * * * * * .* * * * * * *

 Family members taught me to obey and be seen and not heard.
 My parents did not consider my feelings as a person because I was their “property.”
 By birth, my parents claimed ownership of me and my life.
 I grew up feeling “voiceless.”
-I longed for safety and thought of running away but there was no where to go and no one to tell.
+I longed for safety and thought of running away, but there was nowhere to go and no one to tell.

 As a young girl I have memories of visiting my great-uncle, Hershel Stonebraker, on several occasions.
 He lived in Walla Walla, Washington in a compound of buildings with surrounding walls, fences and wires.
 I was told that this was where he worked.

-In March 1956 my great-uncle, Hershel Joseph Stonebraker, murdered his 16 year old daughter, Patricia, in Pasco, Washington.
+In March 1956 my great-uncle, Hershel Joseph Stonebraker, murdered his 16-year-old daughter, Patricia, in Pasco, Washington.
 His wife, daughters and Patricia’s boyfriend witnessed the murder.

 At his court trial he is quoted as saying “his daughter had it coming to her” after he shot her.
 He was not remorseful.
 After killing his daughter, he assaulted his wife with a pistol and threatened to kill her.

 The Washington Parole Board gave him a minimum sentence of 10 years.
-My great-uncle served his sentence at the Walla Walla StatePenitentiary and was released in 5 years.
+My great-uncle served his sentence at the Walla Walla State Penitentiary and was released in 5 years.
 My family and grandparents visited him and showed their support.

 My mother and grandparents led me up the stairs to the attic bedroom to sleep overnight with my alcoholic great-uncle for several years until we moved to Federal Way, Washington, when I was 10 years old.
 My great-uncle lived with our family again in Federal Way.
 During my teenage years I was assigned to be his caretaker due to his illness from alcoholism.

 My great-uncle, Hershel Stonebraker, repeatedly raped and threatened me for years.
 I was forced to do sexual acts no child should ever be forced to do.
 I begged my mother and grandparents to not send me to my great-uncle’s attic bedroom, but they dismissed my cries for help.
-The message I got from my family was if I told the truth, I would be rejected, and my rapist embraced.
+The message I got from my family was that if I told the truth, I would be rejected, and my rapist embraced.

 After my great-uncle was released from prison, he was caught raping another young girl in our community.
 My grandparents paid large sums of monies for attorneys to help keep my great-uncle from being sent back to prison.
 After the trial, I was again handed over to my great- uncle to meet his sexual desires.
 I begged for help, but no one showed up.
 I believe my great-uncle’s parole officer was “missing in action.”